IanDaugherty/Capstone1/README.md

 ## A look at Dota 2 users

-A high percentage of the sample owning a free-to-play game may not be surprising, but it’s clearly popular to play.
+A high percentage of the sample owning a free-to-play game may not be surprising, but Dota is clearly popular to play.
 That raises the question of why a store would give away a highly successful game.
 Let’s look at the metrics available for the two groups: Players who own Dota 2, and players who do not.

 ```
 dota_owners = steam[(steam['game'] == "Dota 2")]['userid'].unique()